Getting Started

 The third tab provides the gated imaging capabilities of the system.
 The control panel is again visible on the left and results are displayed and plotted on the right.
 The measurement progression is indicated in the bottom status bar.
 The following options are available:

-• 6/7/8/9/10/11/12-bit depth
+• 6/7/8/9/10/11/12-bit equivalent image levels

 • Integration time (n-bit)